 Tel Aviv, Jaffa.
 Tel Aviv began as an English-style garden city suburb of Jaffa, sprouted a Bauhaus extension (the ‘White City’, a unesco Heritage Site) and grew remorselessly in the later 20th century.
 Jaffa was a port city from the time of Solomon and remains a charmingly picturesque enclave.
 Overnight Tel Aviv.

 Jerusalem.
 Drive back to Jerusalem to visit the excellent Israel Museum.
-This incorporates, among other collections, the Shrine of the Book, which houses the Dead Sea Scrolls and the outstanding archaeological collection.
-Fly in the afternoon from Tel Aviv, returning to Heathrow at c.
-8.50pm.
+This incorporates, among other collections, the Shrine of the Book, which houses the Dead Sea Scrolls and an outstanding archaeological collection.
+Fly in the afternoon from Tel Aviv, returning to Heathrow at c.8.00pm.

 Dr Garth Gilmour